-If not, there would be a sequence of points $(x_k)$ in $C$ such that $h_2^{n_k}(x_k)$ remains in a compact subset $K$ of $X$ for some subsequence $(n_k)$.
-Since the action of $\stab_HC$ is cocompact on $C$, we may assume that $(x_k)$ remains in a compact subset of $C$.
+If not, there would be a sequence of points $(x_k)$ in $C$ such that $h_2^{n_k}(x_k)$ remains in a compact subset of $X$ for some subsequence $(n_k)$.
+Since the action of $\stab_HC$ is cocompact on $C$ {by Proposition \ref{prop:cutpoint}}, we may assume that $(x_k)$ remains in a compact subset of $C$ {precomposing $h_2^{n_k}$ by a suitable iterate of $h_1$}.
 Since the action is properly discontinuous, this implies that an iterate of $h_2$ fixes $C$, which is absurd.
 This proves the claim.

 Fix $R>0$ and a component $C$ of $\La_K\cap\C$.
 Fix another component $C'$, and let assume that there are $m$ translates of $C'$ at distance at most $R$ from $C$.
 We may find $(n_k)$, $1\le k\le m$, such that $\dist (C,h_2^{n_k}C')\le R$ for all $k$.
-Since the actions of the stabilizers of components are cocompact on their components, we may assume that these distances are realized in some compact $L_R$ of $X$.
-The claim implies that $m$ has a uniform upper bound.
+Since the actions of the stabilizers of components are cocompact on their components {(cf. Proposition \ref{prop:cutpoint})}, we may assume that these distances are realized in some compact subset of $X$. {Together with the fact that there are finitely many $H$-orbits of $X$ by Proposition \ref{prop:cutpoint}, t}he claim implies that $m$ has a uniform upper bound.
 So there are only finitely many components at distance at most $R$ from $C$.\endp

 \begin{lemma} Let $K$ be a Kleinian group with connected limit set $\La_K$ and let $G$ be a group virtually isomorphic to $\Z^2$, acting by uniformly quasi-M\"obius maps on $\La_K$.
-We assume that the action of $G$ is bounded parabolic with common fixed point a cut point $p\in\La_K$ and that the stabilizer of $p$ in $K$ has rank $2$.
+We assume that the action of $G$ is parabolic with common fixed point a cut point $p\in\La_K$, that the action is cocompact on $\La_K\setminus\{p\}$ and that the stabilizer of $p$ in $K$ {is a rank 2 Abelian group}.
 Then every stabilizer in $G$ of a connected component of $\La_K\setminus\{p\}$ is virtually cyclic, and they are pairwise commensurable.

-Moreover, there exists a finite index free Abelian subgroup $G_A$ generated by $g_1,g_2\in G$ such that $g_1$ stabilizes each connected component and generates a subgroup acting cocompactly on each component and $g_2$ acs freely on the components of $\La_K\setminus\{p\}$. \end{lemma}
+Moreover, there exists a finite index free Abelian subgroup $G_A$ generated by $g_1,g_2\in G$ such that $g_1$ stabilizes each connected component and generates a subgroup acting cocompactly on each component and $g_2$ acts freely on the components of $\La_K\setminus\{p\}$. \end{lemma}